nagasudhirpulla/taming_python/blog/skills/flask_macros.md

 <hr/>

 * In this post we will learn how to reduce repetition in flask templates using macros in flask jinja templates
+* Macro is like a function in python
 ## Demo Layout
 * In this post we will create a reusable base layout for flask applications using Base Templates concept
 * The base layout is based on the SB Admin 2 theme at https://startbootstrap.com/theme/sb-admin-2